woocommerce/woocommerce/plugins/woocommerce/readme.txt

 == Changelog ==

-= 8.8.5 2024-06-11 =
+= 8.8.5 2024-06-10 =

 **WooCommerce**

-* Security - Sanitize Order Attribution input values using native DOM API
+* Security - Prevent HTML & JS injection attacks on registration and checkout forms when the Order Attribution is enabled. [#48348](https://github.com/woocommerce/woocommerce/pull/48348)

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/trunk/changelog.txt).